oribena/projectIQS/README.md

 Visit the [IQS web platform](https://iqs.cs.bgu.ac.il/) at the following URL: https://iqs.cs.bgu.ac.il/.

+To watch the IQS promotional video click on the link below: https://www.youtube.com/watch?v=-GWxibc36wY

 ## Web Platform Overveiw

 * Search and retrieve data from Twitter's website using the IQS algorithm.